Call us on 0727 319 894

 Structural Requirements

-Flexible classroom layouts to support movement and group work
+• Flexible learning space layouts to support movement and group work

 These elements ensure that technology at Intaspordia empowers learners and transforms education, rather than reinforcing outdated teaching.